SWU-Karabast/forceteki/docs/debugging-guide.md

 5. If [`window.addToWindow(context);`](https://github.com/AMMayberry1/forceteki/blob/418d09a36bf24e3905e3d3e6d1cd00793ef17d1b/server/game/core/ability/TriggeredAbility.ts#L88) is reached, then the trigger is working properly and the triggered ability is being queued for resolution.
 Move on **TODO THIS PR: links** debugging the game system(s) and the pipeline to determine what is causing resolution of the ability to fail.

+### GameSystem not executing correctly
+If an ability is triggering correctly but not resolving, it is most likely an issue with the execution of one or more of the relevant GameSystem(s).
+These are created using `AbilityHelper.immediateEffects.*` and usually set in the ability using the `immediateEffects` property.

+Here are steps to get started with debugging the execution of a GameSystem.

+1. Identify the GameSystem class in question, if not already known.
+If using a method from `AbilityHelper.immediateEffects`, you can find the corresponding entry in [GameSystemLibrary.ts](../server/game/gameSystems/GameSystemLibrary.ts) to identify the class used.
+E.g., for `AbilityHelper.immediateEffects.heal()` the created object is of class `HealSystem`.

+2. There are two places to put breakpoints in the system class for watching the class's behavior.
+The first is the `canAffect()` method.
+This is called many times with different candidate cards (as the `card` parameter) to determine if the system can legally affect that card.
+Place a breakpoint in the top of the method, conditioned on a breakpoint in your test case.

+3. The second point of interest is the `eventHandler()` method, which executes the logic of the GameSystem to change game state.
+Place a breakpoint at the top of this method, conditioned on the breakpoint in your test case.
+If the `eventHandler()` method for the system is empty, this GameSystem is one of a handful of special cases.
+Reach out to the core dev team for support in debugging.

+4. Begin debugging  When the breakpoint for `canAffect()` is hit, add a variable watch in the debugger for `card.name` so you can see which card is currently being evaluated.
+Use the continue option to move forward until the card(s) you are interested in is hit.
+At that point, step through the evaluation of `canAffect()` to determine if it returns true (card can be legally affected by the system) or false.
+- **IMPORTANT**: `canAffect()` will likely be called multiple times on the same card.
+It must return true _every time_ in order for resolution to occur.

+5. If the breakpoint in `eventHandler()` is never reached, then the card(s) of interest are almost certainly being filtered out during the `canAffect()` calls.
+If the breakpoint is reached, inspect the `event` parameter to ensure it matches expectations.
+In particular, double-check that the `event.card` property matches the expected card.
+From there, step though the resolution of the GameSystem to determine if the effect is resolving correctly.